-5.7 Refunds
+4.8 Refunds

-5.7.1 In exceptional cases a request for refund may be approved by the Group Chief Financial Officer or College Principal.
-Credit notes can only be processed by a member of the Finance department or those authorised to do so by either the Group Chief Financial Officer, Head of Finance or Finance Operations Manager.

-- 5.7.2 Refunds will only be considered if the College has closed, or materially reduced the content of a learner's learning programme, or if the advice given at the time of enrolment is deemed by the College to be inaccurate.
-Refunds will not be considered should a learning programme have to be substantially altered due to circumstances beyond the College's control. - 5.7.3 If a learner requests a refund due to a complaint about the content or teaching of a course then the learner should be advised of the College's complaints procedure and provided with the necessary information in order to make a complaint. - 5.7.4 If a 16-19 year old learner withdraws at any point of the academic year, material fees are non-refundable for any materials provided or used. - 5.7.5 19+ Further Education learners who enrol onto or start a course and subsequently withdraw or leave will be liable for the full fee.
-In exceptional cases a request for refund may be approved by the Group Chief Financial Officer or College Principal.
-If a refund is approved the following scale will be used to calculate the value of the refund: - a) 50% if exit occurs before the first half term of the academic year (usually in October); - b) 75% if exit occurs before the second half term of the academic year (usually Christmas), but after the first half term; - c) 100% if exit occurs before the third half term of the academic year (usually in February), but after the second half term. - 5.7.6 If a visa is refused for an international student who has paid the course fees in advance, they will be refunded, less a £250 administration charge. - 5.7.7 Credit notes can only be processed by a member of the Finance department or those authorised to do so by either the Group Chief Financial Officer, Head of Finance or Finance Operations Manager.
+- 4.8.1 In exceptional cases requests for refunds must be approved by the Group Chief Financial Officer or College Principal.
+Credit notes can only be processed by a member of the Finance department or those authorised to do so by either the Group Chief Financial Officer, Director of Operational Finance or Finance Operations Manager. - 4.8.2 Refunds will be considered if the College has closed, or materially reduced the content of a learner's learning programme, or if the advice given at the time of enrolment is deemed by the College to be inaccurate.
+Refunds will not be considered should a learning programme have to be substantially altered due to circumstances beyond the College's control. - 4.8.3 If a learner requests a refund due to a complaint about the content or teaching of a course then the learner should be advised of the College's complaints procedure and provided with the necessary information in order to make a complaint. - 4.8.4 If a visa is refused for an international student who has paid the course fees in advance, they will be refunded, less a £250 administration charge.